Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 And our app has some interesting requirements.

 - We have a concept we call flows, in these flows the user mostly does some sort of mutation to his data.
-This means when a flow is finished, the user is not allowed to navigate back into it.
+This means when a flow is finished, the user is not allowed to navigate back into the flow.
 So somehow those flow pages need to be skipped during the back navigation.
 ![Visualization of skipping flow pages](https://cdn.hashnode.com/res/hashnode/image/upload/v1722059744888/mdVaUkM3A.png?auto=format)
-- When a user cancels during a flow, he should be navigated back to the page where the flow was started from.
+- When a user cancels a flow, he should be navigated back to the page where the flow was started from.
 ![Visualization of canceling flows](https://cdn.hashnode.com/res/hashnode/image/upload/v1722059816861/jupymtMEm.png?auto=format)
-- For some reason, the menu is grayed out on certain detail pages.
+- And, for some reason, the menu is grayed out on detail pages.
-What should happen, when you click on the grayed out menu, you should be redirected to a page where it is active again.
+So when you click on the grayed out menu, you should be redirected to a page where it is active.
-Those pages are called hub pages.
+Those pages where the menu is active are called hub pages.
 ![Visualization of navigating to the previous hub page](https://cdn.hashnode.com/res/hashnode/image/upload/v1722060612577/rZmlmL735.png?auto=format)

 ## Basic navigation
 The basic back and forward navigation is quite simple.
-We do the forward navigation as we do it normally.
+We do the forward navigation the same way we have always done it.
 ```ts
 router.navigate(['next']);
 ```
-And the back navigation simply does
+And for the back navigation we simply do
 ```ts
 location.back();
 ```
-This works perfectly, as long as there is no Angular guard stopping this navigation as it does for the flows.
+This works perfectly, as long as there is no Angular guard stopping the navigation.

 ## Theory about Angular Router
 To understand how we can skip pages, we first have to have a look at the Angular router events.
 When any navigation starts, the `NavigationStart` is dispatched.

 A `NavigationEnd` event is dispatched, when a navigation ended successfully.

 A `NavigationCancel` event is dispatched, when a navigation gets cancelled.